ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_11/lesson11_guide.md

 *Further on, all these functions will go into a menu system*

-## Caesar Encryption Task 3: Encrypt/ Decrypt a list of sentences
+## Task 3: Encrypt/ Decrypt a list of sentences

 ### Encrypts or decrypts a list of sentences using the Caesar cipher.